 Would this decision impact other bison herds not owned by American Prairie?

-While the ripple effects of this decision can't be known with absolute certainty until after it's finalized, opponents of the decision fear that BLM's proposed definition of "domestic livestock" would impact other bison herds that graze on BLM-owned lands, including herds owned by Native American tribes.
+Opponents of the decision feared that BLM's proposed definition of "domestic livestock" would impact other bison herds that graze on BLM-owned lands, including herds owned by Native American tribes.
+However, the BLM wrote in its decision (Page 16) that the decision is specific to American Prairie's allotments of grazing land and does not impact tribal bison herds.

 American Prairie's herd isn't the only bison herd that BLM has previously permitted to graze on federal land; a January 2025 BLM infographic said the agency had 41 grazing permits for bison at the time.

 In its own letter protesting BLM's proposal, the Cheyenne River Sioux Tribe said its herd is the largest tribal bison herd in the United States.
 Its herd, the tribe wrote, "feeds between 2,000 and 3,000 Tribal members per month" and thus would likely meet the BLM's "production-oriented" requirements.
-Even so, the tribe says its herd would not qualify under BLM's definition of "domestic" because it treats the bison in its herd as wild.
+The tribe feared its herd would not qualify under BLM's definition of "domestic" because it treats the bison in its herd as wild.

 However, there are bison in the U.S. that are not privately owned and are thus more generally considered "wild."
 These bison usually graze on federal grasslands that aren't managed by BLM and thus aren't affected by grazing permits.